Covid-19 in Singapore

 There, Singapore citizens and Permanent Residents need only pay a $10 flat fee when they are treated for respiratory illnesses, with further subsidies for Pioneer or Merdeka generation seniors at $5.
 You can easily find a participating PHPC using this search tool.

 Q: I have diarrhoea and nausea.
-Are they symptoms of COVID-19?
+Are they symptoms of Covid-19/coronavirus?

 Q: Can I admit myself to NCID or a hospital?

-A: Unless your limbs are falling off or you have a novel coronavirus-related medical emergency like breathing difficulties or a high fever, you should visit a GP instead.
+A: Unless you have a novel coronavirus-related medical emergency like breathing difficulties or a high fever, you should visit a GP instead for ailments like phlegmy cough or the common cold.

 Located next to Tan Tock Seng Hospital is the National Centre for Infectious Diseases